 Usage of the Psoriasis Thickness Reference Card

-Slide a finger across the taped side of each stack of sticky notes to assess their thickness [1].
-Similarly, slide a finger across the edge of the thickest psoriasis patch, noting its elevation from the surrounding skin [2].
+Slide a finger across the edge of the thickest psoriasis patch, noting its elevation from the surrounding skin [1].
+Similarly, slide a finger across the taped side of each stack of sticky notes to assess their thickness [2].

+Psoriasis patient slides a finger across the edge of the thickest psoriasis patch.

 Psoriasis patient slides a finger across the taped side of the stack of sticky notes.

-Psoriasis patient slides a finger across the edge of the thickest psoriasis patch.

 Identify the stack that best matches the elevation of the thickest psoriasis patch [1] and record the corresponding score [2].